GSA/fpki-guides/pages/PIV FAQs.md

 * **Yes -** The PIV-I Card logical data model can be extended in the same way as the PIV Card logical data model, as defined in [FIPS 201 Section 4.1.5.1](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf).
 The PIV-I Card logical data model may be extended using the optional data defined within  [NIST SP 800-73 Part 1] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
 <br /><br /><br />

+### 3.10 What Certificates And Keys May Be Present On A PIV-I Card?

+Except for the Card Authentication certificate/key pair, PIV-I has the same certificate and key configuration as a PIV Card, as defined in  FIPS 201 Section 4.3.
+The PIV-I Card has two mandatory certificate/key pairs, and three optional certificate/key pairs:

 ### 3.?
 How does a Federal Physical Access Control System (PACS) interpret a PIV-I card that does not have a FASC-N?

 When a Federal PACS system is reading the CHUID it will have both the FASC-N and the GUID available to it.
 When the FASC-N contains 14 nines (9), and if technically feasible, the Federal PACS should look for and use the GUID value to identify the cardholder.